XNSPY: Experience Unmatched Parental Monitoring & Control

 Location and Geofencing

 XNSPY uses advanced technology to track live locations, log location history, and create geofences.
-During the testing period, XNSPY kept offering me very accurate locations and elaborate history logs with addresses, timestamps, and a show-on-map button.
+During the testing period, XNSPY kept offering us very accurate locations and elaborate history logs with addresses, timestamps, and a show-on-map button.

 Alerts